 - Fill out the 30-day Federal Register Notice.
 Submit the same items you submitted in step #4 for the 30-day Federal Register notice.
 The 30-day notice will address any comments received after the 60-day notice publishes.

-- Once both the 60- and 30-day notices have published, the Web Usability Coordinator will provide the following package to DOE's Policy and Performance Management Division of the Chief Information Office to upload for OMB approval:
+- Once both the 60- and 30-day notices have published, the Web Governance Team Facilitator will provide the following package to DOE's Policy and Performance Management Division of the Chief Information Office to upload for OMB approval: